-|Our Windows version||Windows 11|
+|Our Windows version||Windows 10|

 |How long we tested||4 weeks|

-|Number of tested tools||20|
+|Number of tested tools||15|

 Install the software on a Windows or Mac computer

 Install quality antivirus/antimalware software.
 Viruses and malware can wreak havoc on your computer and storage media and could lead to some serious loss of data.
 To prevent that, it’s always a good idea to install quality antivirus and antimalware software to counteract any malicious programs trying to infiltrate your machine.